thenglee/merchant/README.md

     * Empty the cart

 ##### Order
-* If there are no items in the cart, display 'Your cart is empty'
-* Edit order item page
-  * When user updates an item quantity to a value more than stock and current quantity combined, re-render the edit page with error message
-  * Display product stock and current quantity
 * Replace 'Shipping To' section and 'Submit' button with 'Checkout Cart' link
 * Updated checkout cart process: